-To figure out if your pool can accommodate a beaded liner, check under the top rail on the inside of the pool for a bead receiver.
+To figure out if your pool needs a beaded liner, check under the top rail on the inside of the pool for a bead receiver.

-The most common terms you’ll hear in regards to pool liner thickness are “mil” and “gauge.”
+The most common terms you’ll hear in regards to above ground pool liner thickness are “mil” and “gauge.”
 While similar, it’s important to note that these two are not equal.

 Dark-colored liners can give your pool a more rich, bold look, which makes them a favorite among pool owners.
 If you’re looking at darker liners, note that the dark color will:

 - Naturally help keep your pool warmer by absorbing sunlight, much like dark clothing on a hot day.

 - Help hide dirt and debris more easily than some lighter liners.

 - Have a more noticeable discoloration from sunlight and chemicals over time.

 Light-colored liners tend to give your pool more of a bright, warm feel, which a lot of pool owners prefer.
 Also note that the light color will: